timfraedrich/OutRun/README.md

 # OutRun

 OutRun is an iOS app for recording and viewing your outdoor workouts.
-Despite the name it supports not just running, but also walking, hiking, cycling and skating.
+Despite the name it supports not just running, but also walking, hiking, cycling, and skating.

 This project is fully open-source and ad-free.